Table of Contents

 Essential Questions…for example.

-Here is another example of the curriculum mapping and 4th grade mathematics.
+Here is another example of a curriculum mapping and 4th grade mathematics.
 It is aligned to the CCSS for mathematics and includes enduring understandings, essential questions, and learning targets.

 - One or two essential questions will generally be sufficient in a single lesson plan.

 Pulling it all together

 You will begin developing your lesson plan by completing the top sections of the lesson plan template.

 - Common Core State Standards or Early Learning Standards (ECE)